Atharva-Sabde/javascript_101/Export-19cd4900-409f-4830-bcec-92e41f420622/Codecademy ed7317c6b5ad496eb13396741fb4db19.md

 ## Functions:

+> Function Declarations are scanned and made available.
+Variable Declarations are scanned and made Undefined.

 In JavaScript, there are many ways to create a function.
 One way to create a function is by using a function declaration.
 Just like how a variable declaration binds a value to a variable name, a function declaration binds a function to a name, or an identifier.

 ![Codecademy%20ed7317c6b5ad496eb13396741fb4db19/Untitled%2014.png](Codecademy%20ed7317c6b5ad496eb13396741fb4db19/Untitled%2014.png)